cryogen-tara/final-project-group1-cycling-network/README.md

 rasterio

 ## Reproducibility
-All analyses are reproducible using the provided Python environment.
-Data sources are openly accessible and processing steps are documented within the repository.
+All analysis steps are documented and reproducible using the provided repository and notebook.
+The only exception is the clipping and merging of the DEM tiles, which cannot be reproduced directly due to the large data volume.
+The processed DEM raster (.tif) used in the analysis was therefore provided separately via Moodle and must be manually placed in the data/processed directory before executing the notebook.